BrownEpiHSR/Reich_Potential_DDIs_NHs/README.md

 ## Data Documentation
 The `data_documentation/` directory contains the following files:
-- `Data_Documentation.xlsx` - Contains the list of input datasets and years of data used in the analysis; steps to identify DDI exposure among beneficiaries; description of key variables in source datasets and some derived datasets.
+- `Data_Documentation.xlsx` - Contains the list of input datasets and years of data used in the analysis; steps to identify drug interaction (DDI) exposure among beneficiaries; description of key variables in source datasets and some derived datasets.
-- `DDIs_List.xlsx` - Includes the names of drugs to be included for each drug interaction.
+- `DDIs_List.xlsx` - Includes the names of drugs to be included for each potential drug interaction.

 ## Code
 The `code/` directory contains the following programs: